-Written By ESR News Blog Editor Thomas Ahearn The U.S. economy added 255,000 jobs in July 2016 while both the unemployment rate and the number of unemployed persons remained essentially unchanged at 4.9 percent and 7.8 million respectively, according to ‘THE EMPLOYMENT SITUATION — JULY 2016’ released by the U.S. Department of Labor’s Bureau …Continue reading "July 2016 Employment Situation Report Shows 255,000 Jobs Added in Month"
+Written By ESR News Blog Editor Thomas Ahearn The U.S. economy added 161,000 jobs while the unemployment rate and number of unemployed persons dropped to 4.9 percent and 7.8 million respectively in October of 2016, according to the Employment Situation report released by the Department of Labor’s Bureau of Labor Statistics.Continue reading "October Employment Situation Report Shows 161,000 Jobs Added"